thoughtbot/superglue/README.md

 )(MyComponent)
 ```

-Then, use one of the provided thunks for SPA functionality.
+Then use one of the provided thunks for SPA functionality.
 For example, to selectively reload parts of your page:
 ```
 import {remote} from '@jho406/breezy/dist/action_creators'